stephanefevrier/stephanefevrier.github.io/_posts/2020-04-12-covid-19-visualizations.md

 This page contains several interactive visualizations about the COVID-19 propagation, with the goal to provide an easy way to access and explore the data, gathered from the <a href="https://github.com/CSSEGISandData/COVID-19" target="_blank">Johns Hopkins Github repository</a>.
 <!--  and <a href="https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset" target="_blank">Kaggle</a>.  -->

 All plots are automatically updated daily, and their interactivity encourages user exploration.
-The code made with Python on a Jupyter notebook is maintained on <a href="https://github.com/stephanefevrier/covid-19-analysis" target="_blank">this repository</a>.
+The code written in Python on a Jupyter notebook is maintained on <a href="https://github.com/stephanefevrier/covid-19-analysis" target="_blank">this repository</a>.

 # Notes on the data